hoorayimhelping/generators/generator-config/readme.md

 # Config Generator
-Install our common configs like `.gitignore`, `.eslintrc` and '.editorconfig'
+Install common configs like `.gitignore`, `.eslintrc` and '.editorconfig'

 ## Installing A Generator